 Patch - skin rash, redness or itch where patch has been applied, strange dreams

-Gum, lozenge, inhaler or spray – increased saliva, sore mouth or throat, stomach upset, hiccups, burping
+Gum, lozenge, inhaler or spray – more saliva than usual, sore mouth or throat, stomach upset, hiccups, burping

 |Tell your health professional if troublesome|

 If you notice any other effects, discuss them with your doctor or pharmacist.

 This leaflet contains important, but not all, information about this medicine.

 Prepared by the PILs Committee at Christchurch Hospital, Canterbury District Health Board, New Zealand.
 March 2019

 For more general information about this sheet and its contents, see: What does a My Medicines sheet cover?

 Click on buttons to copy web addresses for this leaflet:

 If your browser does not automatically copy these links use its copy command instead.

 My Medicines Patient Information Leaflets (PILs) contain important, but not all, information about the medicines they describe.